 When followers of Yeshua are praying the Amidah, they are standing in unity with Jewish people all over the world.
 Remember, our Messiah was Jewish and most likely prayed the Amidah along with other congregants while attending the Synagogue, which “was his custom” (Luke 4:16).
 As we pray the words “His people Israel,” we know that Yeshua was sent to the lost sheep of Israel (Matthew 15:24) and to other sheep “not of this fold” (John 10:16).
 All who will properly join themselves to Israel are counted among them (Isaiah 56:6-7) and God’s house is a “house of prayer for all peoples” (cf Mark 11:17).

 We can see Messiah Yeshua throughout the Amidah.
 He is the Redeemer promised to the descendants of the patriarchs.
 He is the offspring of David who will reign for eternity in the New Jerusalem, being built up as his bride.
 He is the Mighty God, the Healer and the Prince of Peace.
 Yeshua is the living expression of the Torah, the One like Moses whom God would raise up.

 You can download the Daily Prayers for Followers of Yeshua that I have prepared for my friends here.
+In this document, Messianic references to Yeshua found in the original sources, as well as the doxology for Yeshua’s model prayer, are shown [in square brackets].
+Also, three places are designated with asterisks (*) where you may pause to pray silently or aloud for specific things.
 I hope as you pray these prayers they become a blessed way for you to honor the Father and stand with His people.